MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-635-Atlantic-Highly-Migratory-Species/subpart-A-General/section-635.2.md

 *LAP* means a limited access permit issued pursuant to § 635.4.

-*Large coastal shark (LCS)* means one of the species, or a part thereof, listed in paragraph (a) of table 1 in appendix A to this part.
+*Large coastal shark (LCS)* means one of the species, or a part thereof, listed in heading A, Large Coastal Sharks, of Table 1 of appendix A to this part.

 *Large medium BFT* means a BFT measuring at least 73 inches (185 cm) and less than 81 inches (206 cm) CFL.